brtlvrs/vblog-code-repo/README.md

-# code-repository
+# vblog-code-repo

-Code repository is a toolbox containing scripts and templates.
+vblog-code-repo is a toolbox containing scripts and templates.
 It contians the following items
+# THIS REPO IS UNDER CONSTRUCTION

 |item| description|
 |---|---|